openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 [For
-        years](http://domsch.com/linux/lpc2010/lpc2010-network-device-naming.pdf), Matt Domsch has advocated solutions which provide reliable and predictable network port names â€“ in systems with multiple network sockets, the driver loading sequence and hardware response times influence whether a certain port will be called eth0 or eth1.
+        years](http://domsch.com/linux/lpc2010/lpc2010-network-device-naming.pdf), Matt Domsch has advocated solutions which provide reliable and predictable network port names – in systems with multiple network sockets, the driver loading sequence and hardware response times influence whether a certain port will be called eth0 or eth1.
 Now, the Dell technology strategist and DKMS contributor seems to have taken a big step towards his goal.
-[On his blog](http://domsch.com/blog/?p=455), Domsch, who also contributes to the Fedora project, explains that Fedora 15 â€“ expected in May â€“ will [use](https://fedoraproject.org/wiki/Features/ConsistentNetworkDeviceNaming) a device naming scheme that he helped develop, in which udev accesses â€œ[biosdevname](http://linux.dell.com/files/biosdevname/)â€, a program mainly developed by Dell employees, to allocate network device names.
+[On his blog](http://domsch.com/blog/?p=455), Domsch, who also contributes to the Fedora project, explains that Fedora 15 – expected in May – will [use](https://fedoraproject.org/wiki/Features/ConsistentNetworkDeviceNaming) a device naming scheme that he helped develop, in which udev accesses “[biosdevname](http://linux.dell.com/files/biosdevname/)”, a program mainly developed by Dell employees, to allocate network device names.
 The developer says that other distributions are also likely to adopt this solution.

-This naming scheme will make udev allocate the device name â€œem1â€ to the
+This naming scheme will make udev allocate the device name “em1” to the
-      motherboard's first network port, â€œemâ€ being short for â€œembeddedâ€;
+      motherboard's first network port, “em” being short for “embedded”;
-      network cards will be named according to the pattern â€œpci<slot>#<port>â€ (such as pci2#1), which should always make the ports on a network card accessible under the same name as long as the card, or a substitute, is inserted in the same slot.
+      network cards will be named according to the pattern “pci<slot>#<port>” (such as pci2#1), which should always make the ports on a network card accessible under the same name as long as the card, or a substitute, is inserted in the same slot.
 The sub-functions of network cards that can be partitioned (NPAR) and the sub-functions of cards